-- You control certain driving lights, such as the lighting modes, fog lights and the direction indicators with the left-hand steering wheel stalk. - You select exterior convenience lights in the centre display. - The hazard warning lights button is located below the centre display.
+- You control certain driving lights, such as the lighting modes, rear fog light and the direction indicators with the left-hand steering wheel stalk.
+There's a button above the rear fog light button which currently has no function. - You select exterior convenience lights in the centre display. - The hazard warning lights button is located below the centre display.